AhindraD/notesols/README.md

 git clone https://github.com/AhindraD/notesols
 ```

-2. Change directory to the notesols folder of the cloned repository:
+2. Change the directory to the "notesols" folder of the cloned repository:

 ```bash
 cd notesols